polyfony-inc/polyfony/README.md

 Security::enforce();
 ```

+Failure to authenticate will throw an exception, and redirect to `Config.ini` -> `router[login_route] = ""`

 * If you want to require a specific module (that can be bypassed by a level optionally)
 ```php
 Security::enforce('MOD_NAME', $bypass_level);
 ```

+Failure to comply with those requirements will throw an exception, but won't redirect the user anywhere.

 * To check manually for credentials
 ```php